 Claiming a tax deduction means your contribution is no longer ‘after-tax’

-From 1 July 2017 the super laws changed to allow more people to claim a tax deduction for their contributions, even if they have an employer who is already making Super Guarantee contributions for them.
+Since 1 July 2017 it has been possible for many people to claim a tax deduction for their personal superannuation contributions, even if their employer is already making Super Guarantee contributions for them.

 If you claim a tax deduction for your personal contribution, you need to be aware that it will change from an after-tax (non-concessional) contribution to a before-tax (concessional) contribution and will be counted against your concessional contributions cap for the year.